-611.3 AMENDMENTS
+9.3 AMENDMENTS

-Any provision of these Bylaws not mandated by USA Swimming may be amended at any meeting of the House of Delegates by a two-thirds vote of the members present and voting.
-Amendments so approved shall not take effect until reviewed and approved by the USA Swimming Legislation Sub-committee.
-These By-laws shall be deemed amended ninety (90) days after the conclusion of any annual meeting of USA Swimming at which the corresponding provisions of Part Six of the USA Swimming Code of Rules and Regulations are amended to the extent that such amendment affects a provision required to be included herein or is itself required to be included herein, unless Hawaiian Swimming shall have requested permission of the USA Swimming Legislation Sub-committee not to have such amendment take effect with respect to these Bylaws.
-LSCs are required to update their bylaws and send a copy to bylaws@usaswimming.org within 60 days of the effective date of any changes to the Required LSC Bylaws by the USA Swimming HOD or the LSC HOD.
+Any provision of these Bylaws not mandated by USA Swimming may be amended at any meeting of the HISI House of Delegates by a two-thirds vote of the members present and voting.
+Amendments so approved shall not take effect until reviewed and approved by the USA Swimming Rules and Regulations Committee.
+Changes to Required LSC Bylaws shall be effective on the date established in the amending USA Swimming legislation

-611.3.1 Amendment Notice to members

-Proposed amendments to these Bylaws, except as noted in 611.3, shall be published for the members no later than the regularly scheduled Board meeting immediately prior to the House of Delegates meeting where the amendments are to be considered.
-The Board may modify the proposed amendment(s) at that Board meeting, provided the final version of the amendment(s) is posted to the website prior to the House of Delegates meeting.

 9.4 DISSOLUTION - XXSI may be dissolved only upon a two-thirds (2/3) vote of all the voting members of the House of Delegates.
 Upon dissolution, the net assets of XXSI shall not inure to the benefit of any private individual, unincorporated organization or corporation, including any member, officer or director of XXSI, but shall be distributed to USA Swimming, to be used exclusively for educational or charitable purposes.
 If USA Swimming, is not then in existence, or is not then a corporation which is exempt under section 501(c)(3) of the IRS Code and to which contributions, bequests and gifts are deductible under sections 170(c)(2), 2055(a)(2) and 2522(a)(2) of the IRS Code, the net assets of XXSI shall be distributed to a corporation or other organization meeting those criteria and designated by the House of Delegates at the time of dissolution, to be used exclusively for educational or charitable purposes.